aczi0/KasterSite2/exampleSite/content/english/_index.md

     title: Resource Optimization
     image: "/images/mp_ini1.png"
     content: In a tight labour market, under utilized resource is a loss on every side.
-With resource optimization, you can make sure your skilled labour schedules and production schedules are a fit and optimally allocated to reduce overtime and increase job satisfaction.
+With Kaster, you can make sure your skilled labour schedules and production schedules are a fit and optimally allocated to reduce overtime and increase job satisfaction.
     button:
       enable: true
       label: View More